seiya1223/techcasestudies/_posts/2016-12-14-Hogarth-Zonza-PBIE.md

 __Admin super user journey through architecture:__

-1. Log into the Zonza Admin application.
+1. Log on to the Zonza Admin application.
 2. Upload a new PBIX file via a form upload.
 3. Upload calls into Python functions, created to programmatically call the REST APIs and create/upload the (binary) PBIX file to a selected Power BI Embedded workspace collection/workspace.